harness/developer-hub/docs/continuous-integration/ci-quickstarts/ci-concepts.md

 ### Try Harness CI

 Interested in trying CI for yourself?
 No need to wait any longer!
-Book your [Demo](https://harness.io/demo) and [Get started for free with the fasted CI on the planet](https://developer.harness.io/tutorials/build-code/fastest-ci).
+Book your [Demo](https://harness.io/demo) and [Get started for free with the fastest CI on the planet](https://developer.harness.io/tutorials/build-code/fastest-ci).